Gardens in North Wales

 Penrhyn Castle, Bangor

 Penrhyn Castle and its garden enjoy magnificent views over the Menai Strait.
-The garden extends to a full 60 acres and comprises many different environments, including open parkland, woods, formal gardens including a shrub collection and even a semi-tropical area.
+The garden extends to a full 60 acres and comprises many different environments, including open parkland, woods, formal gardens which includes a shrub collection and even a semi-tropical area.
 Head Gardener Walks can be arranged on request.

 Plas Brondanw Gardens, Llanfrothen, Gwynedd